Richienb/node-polyfill-webpack-plugin/readme.md

 Polyfill Node.js core modules in Webpack.

-This module is only needed for [webpack 5+](https://github.com/webpack/changelog-v5#automatic-nodejs-polyfills-removed).
+This module is only needed for [Webpack 5+](https://github.com/webpack/changelog-v5#automatic-nodejs-polyfills-removed).

 ## Install